The SSSC Mission Statement

 How to Become an SSSC Volunteer

-To apply, please e-mail your resume and cover letter to sssc [at] carleton.ca by Friday, March 16, 2018.
+To apply, please e-mail your resume and cover letter to sssc [at] carleton.ca by Thursday March 18, 2021.
 In the cover letter, please include why you want to be a part of the SSSC team, what role you would like to play on the team (team lead or focus area), and what skills you possess that would make you a strong mentor for other Faculty of Science students.
-Successful applicants will be contacted for an interview in late March or early April.
+Successful applicants will be contacted for an interview shortly thereafter.

 Team Coordinators (must have previous experience volunteering in the SSSC)